SHI-Labs/FcF-Inpainting/README.md

 ## News

+- [October 6, 2022]: You can host your own FcF-Inpainting demo using streamlit by following the [instructions here](streamlit_demo/).
 - [September 5, 2022]: FcF-Inpainting is now available in the image inpainting tool [Lama Cleaner](https://github.com/Sanster/lama-cleaner).
 Thanks to [@Sanster](https://github.com/Sanster) for integrating FcF-Inpainting into Lama Cleaner!
 - [August 16, 2022]: FcF-Inpainting is accepted to WACV 2023!
 - [August 5, 2022]: [**Project Page**](https://praeclarumjj3.github.io/fcf-inpainting/), [**ArXiv Preprint**](http://arxiv.org/abs/2208.03382) and [**GitHub Repo**](https://github.com/SHI-Labs/FcF-Inpainting) are public!